 “We must understand that a hatred of our values exists, and acknowledge that interventions in foreign countries may well exacerbate this hatred.”
 Rand Paul

-"Islamofascism sworn to annihilate each of us who believe in a free society, all in the name of a perversion of religion and an impersonal god."
-Mike HuckabeeThe BEST SALES on Amazon NOW ]
+“Islamofascism sworn to annihilate each of us who believe in a free society, all in the name of a perversion of religion and an impersonal god.”
+Mike HuckabeeUp to 70% off on Hottest Amazon Deals]